val-iisc/ss_human_mesh/README.md

 	cp <path_to_smplify>/code/models/basicModel_neutral_lbs_10_207_0_v1.0.0.pkl assets/neutral_smpl.pkl
 	```

-Download pre-trained model weights from [here](https://drive.google.com/drive/folders/1Wef_UA1XV5rgSDUIJn7nQT-6-lTvrk7V) and place them in the `weights` folder.
+Download pre-trained model weights from [here](https://drive.google.com/drive/folders/1Wef_UA1XV5rgSDUIJn7nQT-6-lTvrk7V), extract and place them in the `weights` folder.
 Check if the weights path matches the path in `config.py`.

 ```
 tar -xvf <path_to_downloaded_file> -C ./weights/
 ```

 ## Run demo code
-Images should be tightly cropped, where the height of the person is roughly 180px and the person is approximately at the center.
-Also single unoccluded person with full body visible (not truncated) yields best overlays.
+Images should be properly cropped, where the person bounding box is image-centered & scaled to get a bbox size of roughly 180px-200px (along the longer bbox dimension).
+Also single unoccluded person with full body visible (not truncated) yields best overlays and coloured mesh.

 There are 4 ways to run our inference code:
 1. Bounding box as a json file along with image, Bbox would be used internally to obtain a proper crop of the image.